tony-aw/tinycodet/README.md

 languages like Python.
 Therefore, one might find some overlapping function and operator names in other packages that do something similar;
 so be mindful of that.

+# History of this R package

+This R package started out as just a semi-random collection of infix operators, most of them related to string manipulation.
+This then turned into more specifically extending the capacities of the `stringi` R package.
+Along the way I realized that infix operators are not very user-friendly when used via `::` or via a package alias, which resulted in the creation of the `import_inops()` function.
+This in turn resulted in the entire import system.
+And thus we get to the current state of the R package.